A business entity is an association that employs economic inputs or resources to provide customers with services or goods in exchange for money.

 Ease of formation

 It is very convenient and affordable to start a sole proprietorship when compared to other business organizations.
-One can name the sole proprietorship after the name of the owner, or it can be given a fictitious name to improve the business’ marketing.
+One can name the sole proprietorship after the owner, or it can be given a fictitious name to improve the business’ marketing.

 In a Sole proprietorship, the owner can hire employees, which can lead to many of the benefits associated with job production, such as tax breaks.
 Moreover, the spouses of the business owner can become the company’s employees without any formal declaration.
 A married couple can also begin a sole proprietorship, but one individual can only assume liability.